The very term "comic book". Unless you think Batman is hilarious. Whichhe is, but still....

 In a more general sense, the title of the series was originally supposed to reflect its Victorian setting, since it's the kind of name that a superhero team would have chosen for itself in the late 19th century.
 Said Victorian setting has been out the window since The Black Dossier (which took place in The '50s), with the last two installments taking place in The '60s and the 2000s, respectively.
 The name simply remained the same because, in-universe, there was no actual reason to change it.

 Some writers have tried to explain this as Kal El being the last male child born on Krypton.

 After Crisis on Infinite Earths, DC got rid of all the other Kryptonians and made Superman the last son of Krypton again.
 Didn't stick.

 In the 1940s, Fiction House had a series called Werewolf Hunter, featuring Professor Armand Broussard, an Occult Detective.
 While his first appearance had him facing a werewolf, most of his subsequent stories had nothing to do with werewolves.

 In his early stories, Desperate Dan was something of a villain, hence his title.
 However, Characterization Marches On, and he soon developed into a likeable doofus with super-strength, about as far from a desperado as you could get.

-Suzie Comics published by Archie Comics in The Forties and The Fifties originally focused on the titular heroine - a beautiful but ditzy young woman who was forever losing jobs due to her ineptness.
+Suzie Comics published by Archie Comics in The '40s and The '50s originally focused on the titular heroine - a beautiful but ditzy young woman who was forever losing jobs due to her ineptness.
 She eventually gained a friend called Ferdie (who ranged between Unlucky Childhood Friend and actual boyfriend depending on the issue) who slowly came to dominate the comic.
 By the time the comic ended in 1954 it was still named after Suzie and she continued to appear on the cover but Ferdie was the real star with Suzie largely resricted to playing his Straight Man love interest.